slimgroup/JUDI.jl/docs/src/basics.md

 q = judiVector(src_geometry, wavelet)
 ```

-As in the 2D quick start tutorial, we create our odeling operator and source projection operator:
+As in the 2D quick start tutorial, we create our modeling operator and source projection operator:

 ```julia
 # Setup operators